retaildevcrews/ngsa-asb/spikes/harbor/README.md

 > The steps below are guidelines for the dev cluster, but is replicable for the pre-prod as well

-- Create a dns entry for Harbor (e.g. `harbor-core-westus2-dev` for WestUS2) in `rg-ngsa-asb-dev/cse.ms` private dns and put the LoadBalancer IP address for the region.
+* Create a dns entry for Harbor (e.g. `harbor-core-westus2-dev` for WestUS2)
+  in `rg-ngsa-asb-dev/cse.ms` private dns and put the LoadBalancer IP address for the region.
-  - You can find LoadBalancer for your cluster under `rg-ngsa-asb-dev-nodepools-{REGION}`
+  * You can find LoadBalancer for your cluster under `rg-ngsa-asb-dev-nodepools-{REGION}`
-  - Or you can check existing dns entries for same region
+  * Or you can check existing dns entries for same region
-- Create a public dns entry (e.g. `harbor-core-westus2-dev` for WestUS2) in `dns-rg/cse.ms` and put the public ip for the regional cluster
+* Create a public dns entry (e.g. `harbor-core-westus2-dev` for WestUS2)
+  in `dns-rg/cse.ms` and put the public ip for the regional cluster
-  - You can find public ip in Application Gateway for the cluster (e.g `rg-ngsa-asb-dev/apw-aks-{HASH-REGION}` )
+  * You can find the public IP in Application Gateway for the cluster (e.g `rg-ngsa-asb-dev/apw-aks-{HASH}-{REGION}` )
-  - Or you can check existing dns entries for same region
+  * Or you can check existing dns entries for same region
-- Add the settings below for Harbor (similar to NGSA apps) in Application Gateway:
+* Add the settings below for Harbor (similar to NGSA apps) in Application Gateway:
-  - Backend pool
+  * Backend pool
-  - Backend settings
+  * Backend settings
-    - [Optional] If using a health probe, use `/api/v2.0/health` Harbor endpoint
+    * If using a health probe, use `/api/v2.0/health` Harbor endpoint
-  - Listeners (http and https)
+  * Listeners (http and https)
-  - Rules (http and https)
+  * Rules (http and https)
-- [Optional] Add an exception for the harbor-host in the WAF policy (e.g. for WestUS2-dev you'll add it in `rg-ngsa-asb-dev/ngsa-asb-waf-policy-westus2`)
+* [Optional] Add an exception for the harbor-host in the WAF policy (e.g. for WestUS2-dev you'll add it in `rg-ngsa-asb-dev/ngsa-asb-waf-policy-westus2`)

 At this point Harbor should be ready to deploy.
 Now we need to make sure our cluster can pull the Harbor container images.
-To do that we have two options:

-- We can push Harbor images into our cluster's private ACR repo (e.g. `rg-ngsa-asb-dev/acraks3i2qzkkxofr7c`).
+We will push Harbor images into our cluster's private ACR repo (e.g. `rg-ngsa-asb-dev/acraks3i2qzkkxofr7c`).

-    > This is easier and preferable for pre-prod and dev clusters
-  - Goto your private ACR instance, and click on `Networking`
+* Goto your private ACR instance, and click on `Networking`
-  - Check `Add your client IP address` and save
+* Check `Add your client IP address` and save
-    - This will add your machine's IP addr which will enable you to view and push registries into ACR
+  * This will add your machine's IP addr which will enable you to view and push registries into this ACR.
-- **Or** we can use another private repo and make sure our cluster can access the ACR repo.
-    > This requires several extra steps and should be done for SPIKEs only
-  - Add the ACR's address in `rg-ngsa-asb-dev-hub/fw-policies-eastus` allow rule collection.
-  - Add managed identity for the regional cluster (e.g `aks-3i2qzkkxofr7c-westus2-agentpool`) to the ACR and give it `AcrPull` permissions
-  - Must deploy the helm in `azure-arc` repo, since its in the policy exempt list.

-Now we push all required Harbor images to the ACR with `az acr import`.
+* Now we push all required Harbor images to the ACR with `az acr import`.

   ```bash
   # Select proper subscription for your ACR and login to the account